Black Lives Matter June 23, 2020 03:33

 Image credit: Franzi Paetzold

-♥ Antiracist Children's Books via The Conscious Kid
+♥ Children's Books to Support Conversations on Race, Racism, and Resistance via The Conscious Kid

-♥ Early Childhood Books for Talking About Racial Identity via Social Justice Books
+♥ Children's Books for Talking About Racial Identity via Social Justice Books

 ♥ Talking About Race, a free online portal developed by The Smithsonian’s National Museum of African American History and Culture, designed to help individuals, families, and communities talk about racism, racial identity and the way these forces shape every aspect of society, from the economy and politics to the broader American culture.

 ♥ Talking Race With Young Children via NPR

 “You can't go back and change the beginning, but you can start where you are and change the ending.” ~C.S.
 Lewis